theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/installation-and-backup.md

 Backup allows you to easily switch back to the previous version of Xtract Universal, if needed.
 See also section [Update Installation](./update#how-do-i-create-a-backup).

-{: .box-tip}
+{: .box-warning}
+**Warning!
+Data loss:**
+System updates or changes can restrict software functionalities and this may lead to data loss.
-**Recommendation:** create a backup of the directory: `C:\Program Files\XtractUniversal\config` at regular intervals.
+Create a backup of the directory: `C:\Program Files\XtractUniversal\config` at regular intervals.

 All settings for extractions, sources, destinations, etc. are stored in the subdirectory *config*.

 ### New Installation and Update

-{: .box-tip}
-**Recommendation:** run a test on a non-productive environment and create a backup of the complete program directory or at least of the *config* subdirectory before updating.

 A newer version can be installed over the older version.
 All settings and created objects are preserved.
 See also section [Installing an Update](./update#installing-an-update-or-a-newer-version-on-a-test-environment).